Schedule Service

 If a recommendation for a major repair comes as a surprise, it’s perfectly acceptable to ask for a detailed reason or even get a second opinion.
 At Taylormade, we believe in transparent pricing and honest communication.
 We’re here to solve your problems, not sell you things you don’t need.
 A good technician will walk you through their findings and help you understand the health of your system.

-What Factors Change Your HVAC Maintenance Price?
+What Else Affects Your HVAC Maintenance Price?

 When you budget for HVAC maintenance, it’s helpful to know that the final price isn’t a flat rate.
 Several factors related to your specific system and home can influence the cost.
 Understanding these variables helps you see exactly what you’re paying for and why it’s a worthwhile investment in your comfort.
 Here are the main things that can change your maintenance price.

-Your System’s Type, Size, and Age
+The Impact of Your System’s Age, Size, and Type

 Not all HVAC systems are created equal, and their differences play a big role in maintenance costs.
 A larger system designed for a multi-story home or commercial building naturally requires more time and resources to service than a smaller unit for a condo.
 The type of system matters, too; a standard central air unit has different needs than a ductless AC system.
 Age is another key factor.
 An older unit might work just fine, but finding replacement parts can be more difficult and costly.
 If your system is getting on in years, consistent maintenance is crucial to keep it running, though it may require more specialized attention.

-How Location Affects Service Rates
+Why Your Location Influences Service Rates

 Where your system lives and works impacts its maintenance needs.
 Here in the DFW area, our long, hot summers and dusty air put a lot of strain on air conditioners, often requiring more frequent and thorough cleanings.
 The physical location of your unit on your property also matters.
 A system that’s easily accessible in a yard or utility closet is simpler to service than one located in a cramped attic or on a hard-to-reach roof.
 Our technicians are prepared to service units all over our DFW service areas, but difficult-to-access systems may require more time and labor, which can be reflected in the final cost.